Dead Man's Cell Phone: Plot

 Jean arrives at the Johannesburg airport, only to be confronted by Gordon's mistress, now called The Stranger.
 The Stranger demands Jean give her the cellphone since it has all of Gordon's business contacts on it.
 When Jean refuses, they struggle and Jean ends up being smacked on the head by the Stranger.
 When Jean awakens, she's back in the cafe with Gordon sitting next to her - only now he can speak.
 He tells her she's in his "pipeline" because, after you die, you go straight to the person you love most.
 Jean tells Gordon she loved him because she didn't know him and, now that she does, she is horrified to be stuck with him for eternity.
-Jean says she's suddenly very lonely and Gordon points out that she can listen to cellphone conversations from heaven.
+Jean says she's suddenly very lonely and Gordon points out that she can listen to cellphone conversations from the afterlife.
 Jean hears a bit of her first cellphone conversation with Mrs. Gottlieb and tells Gordon his mother truly loved him most.
 Gordon suddenly disappears into his mother's pipeline.
 Jean, left by herself, tries to call Dwight on the cellphone only for it to fail to turn on.
 In her frustration she yells "Z!" and wakes up back in the airport in Johannesburg with Dwight waiting for her.

 Dwight brings Jean back to Mrs. Gottlieb's house and Mrs. Gottlieb tells Jean that Gordon's mistress made off with the cellphone and has taken over Gordon's organ business.
 Also, Hermia has left to join the Ice Capades.
-When Mrs. Gottlieb begins to tear up at the thought of everyone moving on but her, Jean tells Mrs. Gottlieb that she's seen Gordon in heaven and that he's waiting for her in her pipeline.
+When Mrs. Gottlieb begins to tear up at the thought of everyone moving on but her, Jean tells Mrs. Gottlieb that she's seen Gordon in hell and that he's waiting for her in her pipeline.
 Overjoyed, Mrs. Gottlieb runs into the bonfire in the backyard so that she can be with Gordon.
 Jean is horrified but Dwight is happy his mother and his brother are together again.
 Jean and Dwight promise to love each other so they can be in each other's pipeline and Dwight offers to show Jean his new printing press saying, "Now, we kiss.
 And the lights go out."